NeneWang/Concept-Logs/pages/Operations Roles.md

 	- ![image.png](../assets/image_1714427804224_0.png)
 	- ![image.png](../assets/image_1714427839028_0.png)
 	- Jerry Limber
 		- Use cases for AI and entry level of interview.
-Study uses of AI, and -
+Study uses of AI, and how they can be implemented in the job position of the AI.
+Show up with answers.
+		- Doing research about latest technologies and seeying or asking how they could use -
 	-